Outer space for RAAGs: Combinatorial and metric structure of blowups

+If $\WQ\in\bPi$ is not adjacent to $v$ and does not split $v$, then Lemma~\ref{lem:noncommuting} implies that some side of $\WQ$ is contained in either $P_i$ or $\overline P_i$ for each $i$; since $\WQ$ does not split $v$, this must be the side that does not contain $v$, which we have called $\overline Q$.
+We conclude that $\overline Q$ is contained in some piece $dP_i$ of the nest.

 Let $\bPi_v$ denote the set of partitions $\bPi$ that split $v$.
-Note that in addition to the partitions $\WP_i$, $\bPi_v$ may contain partitions that split $v$ but do not have $v$ as a maximal element; such partitions may commute with each other.
-A characteristic cycle $\chi_v$ has one edge for each $\WQ\in \bPi_v$, so in particular one edge for each $\WP_i$.
+Note that in addition to the partitions $\WP_i$, $\bPi_v$ may contain partitions that split $v$ but do not have $v$ as a maximal element; such partitions may be adjacent to each other.
+A characteristic cycle $\chi_v$ has one edge for each element of $\bPi_v$, so in particular one edge for each $\WP_i$.
 Let $\mathcal S_i$ be the consistent set of sides